puzzle/ansible-training/content/en/docs/01/_index.en.md

 ### All done?

-* Have a look at the [Bullhorn newsletter](https://github.com/ansible/community/wiki/News#the-bullhorn)
+* Have a look at [The Bullhorn newsletter](https://github.com/ansible/community/wiki/News#the-bullhorn)
 * See what inspired the creators of Ansible: [Rocannon's World](https://www.youtube.com/watch?v=X8F3r4_EkW8)

 ## Solutions